UoA-Maker-Club/smart-lanterns/README.md

 ### `Step 3.1: Laser cutting (Pre-done)`

-Laser cut the paper following the file in the [laser cutting.svg](./laser%20cutting.svg) file, which should look like this:
+Laser cut the paper following the file in the [laser cutting.svg](./laser%20cutting.svg) file, which should look roughly like this (outdated):

 <img width="500px" src="./images/laser.webp">